IMS-Bio2Core-Facility/BIC086/README.rst

 BIC086-Sophie-Austin
 ====================

-GTEx isoform expression queries for transcription factors in human hypothalamus.
+A fully concurrent pipeline for querying transcript-level GTEx data in the human hypothalamus.

 Motivation
 ----------